LuiseFreese/blog/sp-listformatting2.md

 ### How does this flow work?

 It is a scheduled cloud Power Automate flow, which runs every 15 hours and gets all items from the Inventory that are for sale.
 The compose action will generate get us a random item, because we do not want to post every item but only one.
 The expression is: `body('Get_items')?['value'][rand(1,length(body('Get_items')?['value']))]`.
 In the next step, I parse the JSON code from the Outputs of my compose action so that I get all keys and values as dynamic content in my flow.
 Now I will create an update in Buffer, with the title of my item, description, hashtags and the link to the shop.
 Finally, I share the created update from Buffer.
-Flow automatically creates n `Apply to Each` loop for me as it could be, that there is more than one update created.
+The Flow [automagically 🦄](https://pimpyourowndevice.com/stickers/automagically-large/) creates an `Apply to Each` loop for me, as it could be, that there is more than one update created.

 ### why does this run every 15 hours?